 Industry professionals say that the most important factor, which influences the long-term performance of coatings is the quality with which the surface had been prepared.
 Traditionally this was achieved chemically or mechanically, but a modern-day emerging approach is to treat surfaces with laser technology.

 Surface preparation typically occurs before tasks such as anodising, galvanising, painting, plastering, plating (e.g. chrome and nickel), sealing (e.g. with silicon), tiling, waterproofing, welding and other tasks too.

-Materials which may require preparation
+Which Materials may require preparation?

-Surface level contaminants
+Some Examples of Surface level contaminants